hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 the messages in `DUPS_OK_ACKNOWLEDGE` mode, and otherwise will only acknowledge messages in transactions in the 2nd phase of the snapshot, that is after all downstream stages (including any sinks) fully processed the messages.
-Additionally, if the exactly-pnce processing guarantee is used, the processor will store message IDs of the unacknowledged messages to the snapshot and should the job fail after the snapshot was successful, but before Jet managed to acknowledge the
+Additionally, if the exactly-once processing guarantee is used, the processor will store message IDs of the unacknowledged messages to the snapshot and should the job fail after the snapshot was successful, but before Jet managed to acknowledge the